Mac operating systems

+Apple launched several new operating systems based on the core of macOS: iOS in 2007 for its iPhone, iPad, and iPod Touch mobile devices, and in 2017 for its HomePod smart speakers; watchOS in 2015 for the Apple Watch; tvOS in 2015 for the Apple TV set-top box; and visionOS in 2024 for the Apple Vision Pro mixed reality headset.

 Classic Mac OS

-The "classic" Mac OS is the original Macintosh operating system that was introduced in 1984 alongside the first Macintosh and remained in primary use on Macs until the introduction of Mac OS X in 2001.
+The classic Mac OS is the original Macintosh operating system introduced in 1984 alongside the first Macintosh and remained in primary use on Macs until Mac OS X in 2001.

-Apple released the original Macintosh on January 24, 1984; its early system software was partially based on the Lisa OS and the Xerox PARC Alto computer, which former Apple CEO Steve Jobs previewed.
-It was originally named "System Software", or simply "System"; Apple rebranded it as "Mac OS" in 1996 due in part to its Macintosh clone program that ended a year later.
+Apple released the original Macintosh on January 24, 1984; its early system software is partially based on Lisa OS, and inspired by the Alto computer, which former Apple CEO Steve Jobs previewed at Xerox PARC.
+It was originally named "System Software", or simply "System"; Apple rebranded it as "Mac OS" in 1996 due in part to its Macintosh clone program that ended one year later.

 Classic Mac OS is characterized by its monolithic design.
 Initial versions of the System Software run one application at a time.
 System 5 introduced cooperative multitasking.
 System 7 supports 32-bit memory addressing and virtual memory, allowing larger programs.
 Later updates to the System 7 enable the transition to the PowerPC architecture.
 The system was considered user-friendly, but its architectural limitations were critiqued, such as limited memory management, lack of protected memory and access controls, and susceptibility to conflicts among extensions.